Tutorial: Register a web application in Azure Active Directory B2C

 Register a web application

-To register a web application in your Azure AD B2C tenant, you can use our new unified App registrations experience or our legacy Applications (Legacy) experience.
+To register a web application in your Azure AD B2C tenant, you can use our new unified App registrations.
 Learn more about the new experience.

 Sign in to the Azure portal.

-In the Azure portal, search for and select Azure AD B2C.
+In the Azure portal, search for, then select Azure AD B2C.

 Select App registrations, and then select New registration.